 Day 1: Arrive Addis Ababa

 Arrive at Bole International Airport, Addis Ababa, Ethiopia.
 Welcome to Ethiopia.
-Upon arrival, you will be welcomed by your local tour leader and transferred to Golden Tulip Hotel.
+Upon arrival, you will be welcomed by your local tour leader and transfer to Jupiter Hotel.

 The rest of the day, relax in your beautiful hotel and get ready for the unique adventure awaiting.

 Day 2: Addis Ababa-Arbaminch (B-L-D)